WillHord/nym/README.md

 - [x] Rename command for aliases
 - [x] Manage Scripts as well as Aliases
 - [x] Aliases groups (enable sorting aliases and toggling in groups)
-- [ ] Allow aliases to be executed in a specific order (allows for aliases based on aliases)
+- [ ] Allow aliases to be read in a specific order (allows for aliases based on other aliases)
 - [ ] Better installation (brew, cargo, etc.)
 - [ ] Test on other shell environments (other than bash, and zsh)
 - [ ] Download aliases from web (github repos)
+- [ ] Export aliases to a file

 See the [open issues](https://github.com/WillHord/nym/issues) for a full list of proposed features and known issues.